The Beginner’s Guide to Buying Your First Home: Everything You Need to Know

 Taxes

-As discussed some taxes such as land transfer tax and GST are included in your closing costs.
+As discussed, some taxes such as land transfer tax and GST are included in your closing costs.
 You should also be prepared to pay property taxes when owning a home.
 Most municipalities have their own property tax calculators to help you understand the property taxes required based on the value of your home.
 For example, here is the City of Calgary’s property tax calculator

 Homeowner Association Fees

-When purchasing a home it’s also a good idea to find out whether there is a homeowners association (HOA) in the community.
-HOAs can set their own mandatory fees and these fees can vary greatly.
+HOAs can set their own mandatory fees, which can vary greatly.
 If you don’t pay your homeowner association fees, you could face legal action.

 Condo Fees

-Getting Pre-Approval for Your Mortgage
+Getting Mortgage Pre-Approval

-When deciding on a lender, it’s always a good idea to use a mortgage calculator to compare interest rates and get a better idea of your monthly mortgage payments.
+When deciding on a lender, it’s always a good idea to use a mortgage calculator to compare interest rates and get a better idea of your monthly mortgage payment.
 However, your true mortgage calculation will come down to the lender’s decision.

 Making a Down Payment